marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/automl/automl.md

 ### Objectives

 In this lab, you will learn how to:
-* Create data set (wine data) as Pandas DataFrame and load into Oracle Autonomous Database
+* Create a Pandas DataFrame (OML DataFrame) proxy object for the `CUSTOMER_INSURANCE_LTV` database table to predict who would buy insurance based on the current customer behavior
-* Use `automl.AlgorithmSelection` to rank the in-database algorithms by predicted score metric for classification or regression problems
+* Use `automl.AlgorithmSelection` to rank the in-database algorithms by predicted score metric for classification of the BUY_INSURANCE target
-* Use `automl.FeatureSelection` to quickly identify the most relevant feature subsets for the provided training data set and an in-database algorithm
+* Use `automl.FeatureSelection` to identify the most relevant feature subset for the training data and the selected algorithm
-* Use `automl.ModelTuning` to tune the hyperparameters for the specified algorithm and training data
+* Use `automl.ModelTuning` to tune selected algorithm hyperparameters
-* Use `automl.ModelSelection` to select the top in-database algorithm, and then tune the corresponding model
+* Use `automl.ModelSelection` to select the top in-database algorithm and return the tuned model in a single function

 ## Download the notebook file for this Lab